 With almost 200 acres of landscaped Suffolk countryside there is something for everyone at Nowton Park.
-For sports enthusiasts there are football pitches and to keep the kids entertained there is a large play area.
-To find out more and for information about events and activities, visit the Nowton Park Facebook page or Visit Bury St Edmunds, Nowton park
+For sports enthusiasts there are football pitches.
+To keep the kids entertained there is a large play area.
+Find out more about the park, events and activities at Nowton Park Facebook page.

 Bury St Edmunds

 About Nowton Park

 There is plenty to see at Nowton Park, brief descriptions of what to see can be found below.

 Nature lovers can visit the unique east and west arboretums which are home to trees from around the world.
 These include eucalyptus from Australia, paperbark maple from China and Kentucky coffee trees from North America.
 A new panda was carved in 2021 and placed in the China region along with some bamboo to add to the vision of this geographical area.
 There is also a dragon that was carved from a cedar tree that was growing in the park but was struck by lightning.
 The Nowton Park totem pole stands 35.4 feet (10.8m) tall near the centre of the North American region of the arboretum.
 It is carved from a western red cedar which is the species traditionally favoured by Native Americans for their totem poles.